France to Islay by Morris Traveller: Ireland

 In order to have Giants Causeway to ourselves we were at the site at 8.00 am.
 We walked down to the sea from the carpark following the road and path, serenaded by wrens and robins.
 A reed warbler flew across our path, a wheatear was on the rocks.

-We had read about a famous road near Ballymoney called The Dark Hedges, a row of beech trees planted by a Stuart as an alleyway to his house and now over 150 years old, used in the filming of Game of Thrones, so we set off to find it.
-Not having any information we went rather a long way around but arrived in the end.
-We ate breakfast in the carpark of the big Dark Hedges Hotel, and a woman at the information desk showed Marc the woodland walk we could take to the Hedges.
+We had read about a famous road near Ballymoney called The Dark Hedges, consisting of a row of beech trees planted by a Stuart as an alleyway to his house and now over 150 years old.
+The road was used in the filming of Game of Thrones.
+It took us a long time to find it.
+On arriving we ate breakfast in the carpark of the Dark Hedges Hotel, and a woman at the information desk showed Marc the woodland walk we could take to the Hedges.
 The actual road through them has been closed for two years so we had to leave Lady Pamela in the car park which was rather disappointing as we had come here for her.
-The Dark Hedges are quite impressive old trees in a row, but as with Giants Causeway they don’t merit the fuss made of them – as we left two coach loads of tourists were taking the woodland path.
+The Dark Hedges are quite impressive old trees in a row, but as with Giants Causeway they don’t merit the fuss made of them – as we left two coachloads of tourists were taking the woodland path.

-I had heard that Rathlin Island had the biggest bird colony in Northern Ireland why were we not there?
-We headed back to Ballycastle and were able to get on a ferry leaving straight away.
+I had heard that Rathlin Island had the biggest bird colony in Northern Ireland so why were we not there?
+We remedied that by heading straight back to Ballycastle and taking the next ferry for the island.
 The day which had begun grey and cold was beginning to clear and now a ever more powerful sun was turning the grey sea blue.
 It just got better.
 Arriving on the island we took the puffin bus to the RSPB centre and walked down to the cliffs.
-From the lighthouse there we were able to look down at thousands upon thousands of guillemots, razorbills, kittiwakes and fulmars and about 20 puffins.
-Later an artic skua flew by very close.
-Ravens and gannets out at sea.
+From the lighthouse there we were able to look down upon thousands upon thousands of guillemots, razorbills, kittiwakes and fulmars and about 20 puffins.
+Later an artic skua flew by.
+Ravens and gannets were out at sea.
 Helpful RSBP staff chatted to the small group gathered there.
 We stayed a long time, absorbed in the scene as the sun shone.
-Although not as close to the birds as in the Farne Islands, it was much warmer and so easier to study them for a long time.

 Later we walked back to the harbour with stonechat, wheatear, robin, and drank a Guinness waiting for our boat home.